 When turnover for any business exceeds a certain amount set by the Government then it must be registered for VAT.
 If your chosen contractor is VAT registered you should view it as re-assurance that you are dealing with a successful contractor, who is good at what they do.

 Our normal operating hours are 7am-4.30pm Monday to Friday.
-Outside of these hours we are available for emergency electrician work and if you have emergency work we are available 24/7
+Outside of these hours we are available for emergency engineers work and if you have emergency work we are available 24/7

 In 2005 the Government introduced electrical safety rules into the Building Regulations for England and Wales.
 Because of this, most fixed electrical installation work in homes must now, by law, meet the requirements Part P of the Building Regulations.